Silicone-based lubricants are the most purchased among personal lubricants.

 - Wet Platinum

 - ID Millennium

 - Durex Play

-Silicone-based lubes can be used with almost all types of sex toys, such as bunny, wand, bullet, anal, and other types of vibrators (that are not made of/or contain silicone)
+Silicone-based lubes can be used with almost all types of sex toys, such as the best rabbit vibrator, the best wand massagers, the best bullet vibrators, the ultimate anal vibrators, and other types (that are not made of/or contain silicone)